freemocap/freemocap_foundation/docs/funding/proposals/2024-06-03-aws-imagine/2024-06-03-aws-imagine-proposal-proper copy.md

 The FreeMoCap Foundation's mission can be summed up as "aggressive accessibility" to science and education.
 The integration of generative AI is a transformative addition toward this same goal: where FreeMoCap currently lowers the barrier to motion capture *tools* (free open-source software with support for consumer-grade cameras), generative AI lowers the barrier to motion capture *expertise*.
 Our approach treats the model as a **mentor**, offering individualized support and instruction to all users across the entire FreeMoCap ecosystem.

 With the support of the generative AI mentor, our users will have constant, instantaneous access to all of the following:
-- [1] **onboarding / orientation**, helping users just getting started to better understand all of the processes and features involved in the FreeMoCap workflow;
+- [1] **onboarding / orientation**, helping users just getting started to understand processes involved in the FreeMoCap workflow along with their technical underpinnings.
 - [2] **technical support**, helping established users navigate bugs or nuances of the interface, drawing on frequently asked questions;
-- [3] and **further education**, when an experienced user wants to learn more advanced techniques for specific applications, or wants tutoring on advanced concepts in and around the realm of motion capture.
+- [3] and **further education**, when an experienced user wants to learn more advanced techniques for specific applications, or wants tutoring on advanced concepts in, around, and (critically) beyond the realm of motion capture.

 The mentor's own knowledge (as an LLM) will be supplemented with knowledge of individual users' skill levels and goals to create "curricular bridges", adapting on the fly as the user continues to interact with the app and in the community.
 In this way, the mentor will excel at providing deeply individualized support to every user, from the curious hobbyist home animator, to the highschooler with no experience, to the 20-year veteran of biomechanics research that now wants to learn about computer vision.

 #### 2.2.2 How is your organization using data to make decisions today?
 (100 - 250 words)

+FreeMoCap is a data-rich endeavor at its core.
+The fundamental purpose of the tool is to transform camera data into 3d point data, a complex, multi-step process that saves and logs each intermediate stage.
+We also have a great deal of peripheral data from users on the the FreeMoCap community Discord server, seeking tech support advice, sharing outcomes, and otherwise participating in the online community.

+- We have over 16,000 reports sent to a secure server from the software on shutdown, showing location and volume of our users across the world-- over 3800 unique users in over 100 countries.
+Further interrogating these reports reveals deeper reveal insights of issues users have encountered.
+(Note -  we receive user consent via a highly visible 'Opt Out' toggle on the welcome screen)
+- We have 2400 users in the FreeMoCap Discord server.
+The contents of the server's messages are routinely examined to extract bug reports for fixes, pain points to revise documentation, and new tools or solutions to consider in development.

+FreeMoCap is a data-rich endeavor at its core.

+- The fundamental purpose of the tool is to transform camera data into 3d point data, a complex, multi-step process that saves rich outputs at every step.
+- We have over 16,000 reports sent "home" from the software on shutdown, showing location and volume of our users across the world-- >3800 unique users in over 100 countries.
+Further interrogating these reports reveals deeper reveal insights of issues users have encountered.
+- We have 2400 users in the FreeMoCap Discord server.
+The contents of the server's messages are routinely examined to extract bug reports for fixes, pain points to revise documentation, and new tools or solutions to consider in development.

+Integration with AI
+In addition to the above, we also have a wealth of generative AI-specific data from 6 undergraduate courses across 3 universities.

+- AI assignments from JKL courses
+- Discord activity from Jon courses
+- Project management from Capstone

+PII -

 ___
 ### 2.3 What are the intended outcomes of your project?
 What new capabilities would it unlock for your organization?
 (200-350 words)